fritids/wp-birthday-users/readme.txt

 = What versions of wordpress does this plugin support? =

-At the moment I have no idea, it's created on the last version (3.3.2) but I think this will still work on older versions.
+At the moment I have no idea, it's created since version 3.3.2, but I think this will still work on older versions.

 = What versions of PHP does this support? =

-This plugin should work wtih PHP 4.4 through last versions of php is always the best.
+This plugin should work with PHP 4.4 through last versions of php is always the best.

 = I upgrade from a version before 0.1.3 and I see birthdays 2 times in the ical? =

 Since 0.1.3 there is a change in the way the plugin saves the ical-file.
 If you encounter problems of duplicate events, run the "rebuild birthdays" on the overview page on "Birthday users".
-This will cleanupthe old usage and recreate it in the new way.
+This will cleanup the old usage and recreate it in the new way.

 = I have version 0.1.3 but it gives an error when I activate the plugin, what to do? =